opensafely/documentation/docs/study-def.md

 input_asthma.csv
 ```

-You should then create two coresponding cohortextractor actions in the [`project.yaml`](actions-pipelines.md):
+You should then create two corresponding cohortextractor actions in the [`project.yaml`](actions-pipelines.md):

 ```yaml
 version: "3.0"